 Jeff Calhoun is a Tony nominee for Disney’s Newsies and Deaf West Theater’s Big River.
 He directed both the world premiere and international productions of Disney’s High School Musical: On Stage and Disney’s High School Musical 2: On Stage.
 His work on Broadway’s Grease earned him a Tony Award Nomination for Best Choreography.
 Jeff is an associate artist at The Ford’s Theater in Washington D.C., and serves on the Board of Directors for Covenant House International, a not-for-profit organization that shelters and cares for homeless and trafficked youth in 31 cities, across six countries.
-He is also a Keynote Speaker for AACTFest 2021.
+He recently directed A Night of Covenant House Stars (2020 and 2021) on AmazonPrime.
+He was a Keynote Speaker for AACTFest 2021.